 serves as SCCT’s Principal Teaching Artist.
 She received her B.A. in Theatre at Winthrop University and studied directing with Omaha Magic Theatre.
 In college, she designed a children’s program for Rock Hill Community Theatre and was a member of Alpha Psi Omega, the national dramatic honor society.
 As a youth, she got her start in camera work and participated in the South Carolina Governor’s School for the Arts & Humanities theatre program.
 She has been involved on stage and behind the scenes with many theatres here in the Upstate since moving to the area.
 She was a founding company member of the improv and classical comedy group, The Distracted Globe; and she is seen regularly at the Café & Then Some.
 Recently, she received the 2017 Carl R Blair Award for commitment to arts education from Metropolitan Arts Council.
 Since 1999, Traysie has contributed many hours to SC Children’s Theatre projects in the field as a teacher, program developer, playwright, director, and performer for our Theatre Arts Conservatory, the Bullying Prevention program, and 2nd Stage, 3rd Stage, and MainStage Productions.

 has been working in educational theatre since 1992 when she began to develop the award-winning YouTheatre program for Flat Rock Playhouse (now called Studio 52), the State Theatre of North Carolina.
 She has also worked regionally as a director and professional actress and stage manager.
 She was awarded the Southeastern Theatre Conference Sara Spencer Child Drama Award in 2011, named to Who’s Who Among American Teachers in 1998 and 2000 and recognized by the National Foundation for Advancement in the Arts in 2000.
+In 2015, she was nominated for a Tony for Excellence in Education.
 Her directorial credits (over 100 productions) range from children’s theatre to musicals, from farces to dramas, from original works to classics.
 Betsy currently serves as SCCT’s Artistic/Education Director.

 is thrilled to be the Tour Manager and School Liaison over SCCT’s educational touring programs.
 She also enjoys teaching musical theatre, performing, choreographing, and directing for SCCT.
 Most recently she choreographed and co-directed Beauty & the Beast and will direct Two Dancing Princesses this February on SCCT’s 2nd Stage.
 Other previous credits include The National Tour of The Wizard of Oz (u/s Dorothy), shows at Flat Rock Playhouse(Flat Rock, NC) and The Little Theatre On The Square (Sullivan, IL).
 She holds a BFA in Musical Theater, Minor in Dance from Elon University.
 Her favorite performance credits include Cats (Jennyanydots), Fiddler On The Roof (Chava), and 9 to 5 (Kathy).
 She is on the dance faculty at Anderson University where she teaches Musical Theater Jazz and Tap. www.laurenimhoff.com